bernskioldmedia/bm-wp-installers/README.md

 This installer will help you configure and set up various WordPress related things based on Bernskiold Media's scaffolds and project structures.

+## Installation

+You first need to have Composer installed on your computer.

+Then install this package globally:

+`composer require -g bernskioldmedia/bm-wp-installers`

+This will make the command `bmwp` available on your computer.
+Running it will give you a list of available commands.

+## Commands

+...

 ## License

 The installer is open-sourced software licensed under the MIT license.